darshan-06/Sui-Move-cheat-sheet/README.md

 This document provides a complete cheat sheet for Sui Move, including modules, functions, events, and use case examples.
 Each section starts with a brief description of its content.

+Created with the help of AI and publically available doccuments. for complete doc refer - https://move-book.com/index.html and https://docs.sui.io/

 ---

 ## Basics